 The Shock of Uncertainty

 Nick Bloom, an economist at the London School of Economics and Stanford, has done some fascinating research modelling the effects of uncertainty shocks on the investment decisions of firms and other macroeconomic actors.
-The gist of his research is that -- rather than focusing on the effects of macroeconomic shocks on the expected value (i.e., the first statistical of a probability distribution) of macroeconomic variables -- Prof. Bloom focuses on estimating the effects that volatility (i.e., the second moment of a probability distribution) shocks may have on firm level decisions in the macroeconomy.
+The gist of his research is that -- rather than focusing on the effects of macroeconomic shocks on the expected value (i.e., the first statistical moment of a probability distribution) of macroeconomic variables -- Prof. Bloom focuses on estimating the effects that volatility (i.e., the second moment of a probability distribution) shocks may have on firm level decisions in the macroeconomy.

 Using numerical simulations with MATLAB (a computational mathematics software package), Dr. Bloom makes some interesting conclusions regarding what uncertainty shocks (i.e., second moment shocks) can do to economic decisionmaking.
 One of the many conclusions of the research is to confirm Ben Bernake's (formerly, a Princeton economist, but now the head of the Federal Reserve) previous research concluding that there is a 'real option' for firms to wait-and-see before making major decisions (such as making capital or labor investments).
 Another interesting conclusion is that second moment shocks tend (with the exception of the Great Depression period) to be transitory -- spikes in volatility lasts for a few months before settling back down.